You can re-mortgage to pay off your Help to Buy Equity Loan

 In some parts of the Country this cost can be particularly aggressive.

-The cost of acquiring this property in full is therefore risen by £6,116 or £255 per month over the two years.
+The cost of acquiring this property in full has therefore risen by £16,292 or £271 per month over the two years.

 As you can see, in a rising market, the sooner you require the full value of your help to buy bought property, the less expensive it will be.

-Under the help to buy equity loan scheme you can reacquire the 20% equity share of your property in 10% lumps to obtain full ownership into stages.
-For our example here we consider the practicalities of acquiring the full equity share to achieve 100% ownership.
+Under the help to buy equity loan scheme you can re-acquire the 20% equity share of your property in 10% lumps to obtain full ownership into stages.

 Planning to buy back your equity